Segmented Operations using Matrix Multiplications: Experiments

-This section evaluates a preliminary implementation of the segmented sum (SCD) and segmented scan (SSCR) algorithms presented in~\Cref{sec:practical_seg_ops}.
+This section evaluates multi-AI-core implementations of the segmented sum (SCD) and segmented scan (SSCR) algorithms, presented in~\Cref{sec:algorithms_in_mmvram}.
 Our goal here is two-fold.
-The first objective is to provide a preliminary analysis of the relative performance of the parallel primitives used in these algorithms.
-Such a performance analysis of their components could identify opportunities for performance improvements in a highly optimized implementation for SCD and SSCR in the future.
-Providing a high-performance implementation that, for example, fuses these parallel primitives is a non-trivial task, and we leave it as future work.
-Second, we provide performance evaluation of matrix multiplication-based implementations, whenever possible, of the parallel primitives.
-For their analysis, we measure the bandwidth, comparing such primitives with a baseline memcopy/copy operator, which provides the device bandwidth limits.
-Such a ``roof-line'' type of experimental analysis allows us to argue about the peak performance of each parallel primitive~\cite{model:roofline}.
-Of course, such an analysis does not take into consideration performance optimizations due to operator fusion and the benefits of the existence of an L2 cache between global memory and the Ascend AI cores.
-However, breakdown analysis is valuable for identifying key bottlenecks.
+The first objective is to provide an analysis of the relative performance of the individual parallel primitives used in these algorithms.
+Such an analysis can reveal opportunities for performance improvements, that can lead to highly-optimized future implementations.
+Providing an optimized implementation that, e.g., fuses these parallel primitives or optimizes data movements, is an intriguing and challenging task, but it is beyond the scope of this work.

+The second objective is to evaluate the general performance of our matrix multiplication-based implementations.
+To that end, we compare their bandwidth with a baseline memcopy/copy operator, which indicates the device bandwidth limits.
+Such a ``roof-line'' type of analysis allows us to argue about the peak performance of each (memory-bound) parallel primitive~\cite{model:roofline}, and identify performance bottlenecks.

-\Cref{fig:exec_time_breakdown_mcss_scd} depicts an execution time breakdown of the parallel primitives used in the SCD (left figure) and SSCR (right figure) algorithms.
+\Cref{fig:exec_time_breakdown_mcss_scd} illustrates an execution time breakdown of the parallel primitives used in the SCD (left figure) and SSCR (right figure) algorithms.
 In both figures, the matrix multiplication tile size, $s$, is set to $128$ and the density of segments is $0.1$\%.
 Both figures show that COMPRESS takes a large fraction of the execution time, i.e., around 50\% and around $33$\% for SCD and SSCR, respectively.
-The DIFF operator implementation on Ascend has almost identical performance to the data copy operator, see also~\Cref{fig:perf_primitives}.
+The DIFF operator implementation on Ascend has almost identical performance to the data copy operator.
 Both COMPRESS and SCAN have similar performance in the left figure.
-In the SSCR figure, we observe that the REVERT operation takes a considerable fraction of the elapsed time.
+In the SSCR case, the REVERT operation takes a considerable fraction of the elapsed time, but COMPRESS remains the bottleneck.